Introduction to our series on Immigrant Success Stories

 I lift my lamp beside the golden door!”

-This poem engraved on the base of the Statue of Liberty spoke perfectly to my great-grandma.
+This poem engraved on the base of the Statue of Liberty spoke perfectly to my great-grandmother’s plight, as well as the story of my Great-grandfather and her brother.
+They were among the “huddled masses wearing to breathe free.”

-Shortly after arrival, Takoohie married Nishan Markosian.
+Shortly after arrival in Salt Lake City, Takoohie married Nishan Markosian.
 Immediately they began having children, a total of nine, seven of which survived to adulthood.
 Takoohie and Nishan built their retirement savings and acquired small rental properties.
 All of their children understood the value of hard work and became successful in their own right, never forgetting the lives of sacrifice that their parents made for them to secure a better future.

 There are thousands of immigrant narratives similar to my great-grandma’s story.
 Millions of immigrants have come here seeking refuge.
 When my ancestors arrived, the US had an “open-border policy.”
 Anyone could become a citizen as long as they weren’t a polygamist or an anarchist.